microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/83.openai/README.md

   2. Follow the below step to create Azure OpenAI resource [Create Azure OpenAI resource](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal)
   3. Deploy model
-  4.Fill in the key and endpoint and deployid into app settings.
+  4. Fill in the key and endpoint and deployment id into app settings.

 ## To try this sample